 2.3

-Allowing it to cool overnight and then reheating if necessary, changes the structure of the carbs, turning them into so-called resistant starch; far less is digested and absorbed in the small intestine as glucose.
+Allowing them to cool overnight and then reheating if necessary, changes the structure of the carbs turning them into so-called resistant starch; far less is digested and absorbed in the small intestine as glucose.

 Resistant starch is similar to fibre in that it is not readily turned into glucose but they are not the same.

-When there are carbs galore available in the summer, mealies, potatoes and beans, we recommend restricting even the good starches; that would mean no bread for lunch, for example if you are having corn on the cob.
+In summer there are carbs galore available; mealies, potatoes and beans.
+But we still recommend restricting even the good starches.
+That would mean no bread for lunch, for example if you are having corn on the cob.

 There is no approved medical treatment for non-alcoholic fatty liver disease[5]; it's not caused by over consumption of butter, meat and cheese oddly.

-Yet it is the most common chronic liver disease in the US, affecting a third of adults; it is typically asymptomatic yet is strongly associated with insulin-resistance, hypertension and cardiovascular conditions.
+Yet it is the most common chronic liver disease in the US, affecting an astonishing one third of adults; it is typically asymptomatic yet is strongly associated with insulin-resistance, hypertension and cardiovascular conditions.

 Bariatric surgery despite the significant risks was found to be associated with 49% lower threat of cardiovascular disease in those with severe obesity.
 Alternatively knowing how net carbs work and applying it by rigorously avoiding all refined starches will have immediate measurable benefits; within two weeks in those with NAFLD.